-In the current fiscal year, we have made continual efforts relating to the management of Board of Directors meetings.
+We have made continual efforts relating to the management of Board of Directors meetings.
 In addition to an initiative to distribute materials for Board meetings earlier, we also improved the management of meetings to allow the limited time available to be concentrated on deliberations about important projects.
 This was achieved by using written decisions to provide sufficient time for deliberations about projects requiring more discussion.
 In addition, we took steps to include information about Corporate Management Committee deliberations in materials about individual business projects for Board meetings.